W-David-Porter/acim/src/text/3-the-innocent-perception/iv-error-and-the-ego/index.md

 ⁶A separated mind has to be in conflict because a separated mind is out of accord with separated-mind’s-self.
 ⁷Conflict in a separated mind makes separated-mind’s aspects strangers to each other, and mind’s aspects being strangers to each other is the essence of the fear-prone condition; in fear-prone condition attack is always possible.
 ⁸You have every reason to feel afraid as you perceive yourself.
-⁹You perceiving yourself is why you cannot escape from fear until you realise that you did not and could not create yourself.
+⁹You perceiving yourself is why you cannot escape from fear until you realize that you did not and could not create yourself.
 ¹⁰You can never make your misperceptions true, and your creation is beyond your own error.
 ¹¹You can never make your misperceptions true is why you must eventually choose to heal the separation.
 :::